edgedb/edgedb-js/docs/driver.rst

 .. note::

-  In actuality, the client maintains an *pool* of connections under the hood.
+  In actuality, the client maintains a *pool* of connections under the hood.
   When your server is under load, queries will be run in parallel across many connections, instead of being bottlenecked by a single connection.